The following article by Julie Labrie, president of BlueSky Personnel Solutions, was originally published on Workopolis.

 If the relationship will be short-term, then the employer can consider either hiring through a temp agency or hiring the employee on a fixed-term contract.

 Julie Labrie is President of BlueSky Personnel Solutions.
-After 14 years of recruiting top talent, she is a veteran in her field.
+With over 20 years of recruiting top talent, she is a veteran in her field.
 Fluent in both English and French, Julie also provides bilingual placement and expertise.
 She works closely with both business/HR executives and job candidates, and can offer insights into the strategies, nuances and psychology of the hiring process.